Notice of Privacy Practices

 Inmates.
 If you are an inmate of a correctional institution or under the custody of a law enforcement officer, we may release your medical information to the correctional institution or a law enforcement officer.
 This release would be necessary for the Practice to provide you with health care, to protect your health and safety or the health and safety of others, or for the safety and security of the law enforcement officer or the correctional institution.

 Incidental Disclosures.
 Although we train our staff in privacy, due to the way treatment and billing occurs, your medical or billing information may be overheard or seen by people not involved directly in your care.
-For example, your visitors or visitors visiting other patients on your treatment floor could overhear a conversation about you or see you getting treatment; or as in this example, another patient or their family member may see your name on a sign-in sheet during check-in process at clinic’s front desk area.
+For example, other patients or persons with them could overhear a conversation about you or see you in one of our offices.
+Or as in this example, another patient or their family member may see your name on a sign-in sheet during check-in process at clinic’s front desk area.
 Please inform our staff if you do not want your name visible for others to see.

 Business Associates.
 Your medical or billing information could be disclosed to people or companies outside our Practice who provide services to us.
 We make these companies sign special confidentiality agreements with us before giving them access to your information.
 They are also subject to fines by the federal government if they use/ disclosure your information in a way that is not allowed by law.